 Woodford State Park is open for camping until Indigenous People’s Day.

 Our favorite thing about Woodford State Park: We saw a moose!!!

 Something to consider: The trails can be muddy.
 Be sure to bring sturdy footwear.

-This is a huge campground with more than 700 campsites, but in October you’d never know it!
+Burlingame State Park has a huge campground with more than 700 campsites, but in October you’d never know it!
 Located in Charlestown, Rhode Island, this sprawling park covers 3,100 acres surrounding Watchaug Pond.
 Feeling brave?
 It’s not too late to get in that last swim of the season.
 You can also rent canoes and kayaks for a small fee.
-Right next door, you’ll find the Kimball Wildlife Sanctuary, a lovely little preserve with a plethora of songbirds and nice hiking opportunities.
-Burlingame State Park is open until Columbus Day.

 What we love about Burlingame State Park: There’s an arcade and a playground, and the camp store is open late if you run out of marshmallows.